The Diversity of Intelligence

 (R) ❏ Learn by picturing—by seeing and recalling things that are.

-(R) ❏ Learn by visualising—by imagining things that might be.
+(R) ❏ Learn by visualizing—by imagining things that might be.

-(T) ❏ Learn by thinking metaphorically: link the known to the unknown.
+(T) ❏ Learn by thinking metaphorically—by linking the known to the unknown.

 (T) ❏ Learn about ideas by connecting them to what you already know.